AuroraMaster/react-native-ohos-library/en/react-native-community-push-notification-ios.md

 }
 ```

 ### 2.5.
-Introducing PushNotificationModule to ArkTS
+Introducing PushNotificationModule to ArkTS (This module always requires manual configuration)

 Open the `entry/src/main/ets/entryability/EntryAbility.ets`，file and add the following code：